 Step 5: Sift the dry ingredients.
 Sift the powdered sugar and almond meal together into a large bowl.
 Set aside (image 5 below).

 Step 6: Make the meringue.
 In a stand mixing bowl, whisk the egg whites to soft peaks.
 Add the sugar and food coloring.
 Continue mixing until stiff peaks form.
-The meringue should look glossy, and shiny, and will hold a stiff peak when the whisk is removed (image 6 below).
+The meringue should look glossy and shiny and will hold a stiff peak when the whisk is removed (image 6 below).

 Step 7: Fold in the dry ingredients.
-Add â…“ of the dry mixture to the egg whites.
+Add 1/3 of the dry mixture to the egg whites.
 Fold them in gently with a rubber spatula, then add the next third.
 Continue with this same process for the last third (image 7 below).

 Step 8: Deflate the batter.
 Scrape the batter along the sides and back down into the center (also known as the macaronage) (image 8 above).
 Keep folding until glossy.
 It should fall off the spatula in a slow, continuous ribbon.